 Both your premium and your deductible will increase if you plan to rent your home more than 10 times per year on a short-term basis.

 We’ll also ask you the same questions as if you were planning on renting your home on a long-term basis to determine the management of the property.
-It’s important to be honest during the initial application phase, as deliberately lying on your insurance application is considered fraud and can result in your entire claim being denied.
+It’s important to be honest during the initial application phase, as deliberately lying on your insurance application can void your policy and result in your entire claim being denied.

 Please note: Short-term rental services may provide a degree of protection.
 Be sure to check the conditions offered by the provider.
 However, a Square One landlord’s policy can make a huge difference to your loss if the platform is unable to respond.